 Our fully accessible art project, Art Beyond Vision, is running again for 2024/25!

 Following a very successful programme funded by Wakefield Council's Culture Grants during 2023/24, we are thrilled to announce that we have secured funding from elsewhere to continue our Art Beyond Vision programme in 2024/25!
-As before, the courses will be run by local artist Ruth Fones, assisted by Ania and Claire, our two creative advisors and facilitators who have lived experience of sight loss themselves.
+As before, the classes will be run by local artist Ruth Fones, assisted by Ania and Claire, our two creative advisors and facilitators who have lived experience of sight loss themselves.

 Ruth explains more about the sessions in this video.

-These courses are open to everyone with sight loss, irrespective of whether you have previously been creative, or have never done anything like this before.
+These classes are open to everyone with sight loss, irrespective of whether you have previously been creative, or have never done anything like this before.
 You will be given the skills and materials to create work to a high standard that is original to you.
 Participants in the pilot project are welcome to attend again to further develop their skills.

 We have also run three fully accessible ceramics workshops in partnership with our friends at The Art House.